ARTbio/GalaxyKickStart/README.md

 sh run.sh;
 ```

-FYI, this repository has submodules, so to clone it with the roles "git clone --recursive" command must be used.
-Galaxy is configured to run on the default port (8080), to monitor all network cards and the admin user is artimed@gmail.com.
-Galaxy database is labeled as galaxy with owner galaxy.

 # Installing NGS tools
 To install Galaxy tools execute "PLAYBOOK='tools.yml' vagrant provision" on host machine.
 Note that Galaxy must be running on guest machine.